Conscious Leadership]đ´What Horses Taught Me About Leadership

 Iâve fallen off a horse twice.

-The second time, out in the English countryside on a trail ride, I was caught between my fear and the horseâs instinct to follow its herd.
+The second time, I was the one who asked for it.
+I was out in the English countryside on a trail ride, caught between my fear and the horseâs instinct to follow its herd.
 Five riders galloped ahead across the open fields.
 I panickedâpulled back on the reins, desperate to slow down.
 The horse, confused by my mixed signals and fighting against what it had been trained to do, threw me.

 Lying in the grass, body aching, I realized: I had been asking the horse to fight its own nature while refusing to be clear about mine.

 The first fall came in Hyde Park, when a horse spooked at a sports carâs engine and bolted.
+He thought I was not a leader who could protect him when danger arises.
 The second, in the countryside, came when I tried to control the horse while also asking it to disobey its herd instinct.
 I was terrified of going too fast, and the horse could feel every tremor of that fear.

 After that, fear took the reins.
 My body stiffened.
 Horses always notice.